frob/dc2019rtd/content/cool-stuff.md

   h2.
     So you have decided to build a <b>Voice App</b>

-  ul
-    li.fragment want to have a voice app that tells one new joke every day li.fragment This can be done multiple <i>bad</i> ways.
+  p.fragment We want a voice app that tells one new joke every day p.fragment This can be done multiple <i>bad</i> ways